 There’s no risk of developing a dependence or tolerance and there haven’t been any reports of severe negative interactions or side effects with other synthetic drugs or natural products.

 The Journal of Clinical Psychiatry published a study that focused on individuals living with a schizoaffective disorder or schizophrenia in general.
-Researchers of the study found that L-theanine improved their symptoms and reduced their anxiety.
+Researchers of the study found that L-theanine improved their symptoms and reduced their anxiousness.

 Is L-theanine Safe to Take?

 The FDA has put the “generally recognized as safe” classification on L-theanine after taking advice from experts.
 This classification means the FDA believes it’s safe when you use it as the packaging directs.
 But, pregnant women or those who are breastfeeding shouldn’t use L-theanine.